EMaurer71/AI-Sec-Hands-On-Learning-Financial-ML-Model-Security-Audit/README.md

+NOTE: The src folder contains Ai recreated files that should complete the assignment as the originals are not avialble for download.
+If that is what you need, feel free to copy those files.

 # Final Project — CryptoTrade Pro Security Audit

 This folder contains the full CryptoTrade Pro security audit and remediation project.
 This is the final graded lab for the course.
-The src folder contains Ai recreted files that should complete the lab as the originals are nto avialble for download.
-If that is what you need, feel free to copy those files.

 ## Purpose
 Perform a complete AI/ML security audit of a breached trading platform, including: